CapTen101/VLC-docs/README.md

 Make sure you don't miss them, especially if they open behind other windows, else the build may appear to hang until you confirm these prompts.

 You could also install a normal `make` toolchain (for example via MinGW) and build the docs using the normal `make html`.

+## License and Credits

+See [the license file](LICENSE.txt) for more details about the license.

+Many thanks to Edidiong Anny-Asikpo for the original amazing [work](https://gitlab.com/Didicodes/vlc-user-documentation/).